-Claire Sauvage Mar is a Grants & Engagement Coordinator with BC Healthy Communities.
+Claire Sauvage Mar is a former Grants & Engagement Coordinator with BC Healthy Communities.

 Local governments are at the front-line of seeing the impacts of poverty in their communities, and play a central role in developing local solutions with community partners and other levels of government.

 As part of TogetherBC, British Columbia’s Poverty Reduction Strategy, the Province is providing $5 million for the Poverty Reduction Planning & Action program, an initiative to support local government assessments, plans and projects that will help B.C. reduce the overall poverty rate by 25% and the child poverty rate by 50% by 2024.
 Administrated by the Union of British Columbia Municipalities (UBCM), the program is open for applications until March 5.

 Poverty is a core issue in building healthy communities—poverty and poor health outcomes are linked; poverty can cause poor health, and poor health can cause poverty.1 From a planning and public health perspective, this funding represents a promising opportunity to take action upstream2 in order to create healthier communities for all.